bedohossam22/Stock-assiegment/README.md

 ## Deployment

-1. Deploy the project on vercel .
+1. Deploy the project on vercel by selecting your github project name .
 2. Ensure your environment variables are configured on your hosting platform (e.g., Vercel for frontend, another service like Render for backend).

 ## Live Demo